New to Holy Trinity?

 The Toy Library

 The Toy Library is located in the Cathedral Undercroft.
-Park in the car-park off Brighton Road and follow the signs to the Toy Library.
+Park in the Cathedral car-park (access from Parnell Road, behind St Mary's Church) and follow the signs to the Toy Library.
 Car-parking is free while at the Toy Library.

 We are closed over school holidays including the summer break, but members are encouraged to take out toys for the whole of the summer period.